andrew/ultimate-awesome/README.md

 - [awesome-serverless](https://github.com/kfchu/awesome-serverless) - Bookmark something about Serverless and FaaS.
 - [awesome-bookmark](https://github.com/kunhai-88/awesome-bookmark) - 书签.
 - [awesome-beatsaber](https://github.com/lasseborly/awesome-beatsaber) - Manually curated collection of ressources, plugins and guides for the game Beat Saber.
+- [awesome-thorchain](https://github.com/lends-so/awesome-thorchain) - A curated list of awesome things for people looking to build and learn about THORChain.
 - [Awesome-linux](https://github.com/LinuxUsersGroup-NU/Awesome-linux) -  🐧 A list of awesome projects and resources that make Linux even more awesome. 🐧  Credits to: aleksandar-todorovic/awesome-linux.
 - [awesome-retail-technology](https://github.com/lloydshanks/awesome-retail-technology) - A curated list of awesome retail software, platforms, podcasts, and conferences.
 - [awesome-design-list](https://github.com/luisberns/awesome-design-list) - Product and UX Design Resources.